luffy2106/NLP_and_textmining/NLP_interviews/README.md

 The task can be solved by transformer :
 - Text classification
 - Named Entity Recognition : Determine named entities like : products, places, and people
-- Question Answering : We need to provide context in this case
+- Question Answering(We need to provide context in this case)
 ```
 reader = pipeline("question-answering")
 question = "What does the customer want?"